The nekRS Input Files

 Re_tau = 550

-file; the parameters should be read in the UDF_Setup0
+in the .par file; the parameters should be read in the UDF_Setup0

 function, e.g.